YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUUPGRDNRDY, Database xxx has not been certified as being ready to upgrade to yyy format

-MUPIP Error: The named database file is in an older format than is in use by this GT.M version and has not been certified as ready for use by this GT.M version.
+MUPIP Error: The named database file is in an older format than is in use by this YottaDB version and has not been certified as ready for use by this YottaDB version.

 Action: Run DBCERTIFY to certify the database as being ready for upgrade.